 ipv6-address - IPv6 address of the sFlow collector.
-A full IPv6 address including the network prefix and host address bits.
 An IPv6 address consists of 8 colon-separated 16-bit hexadecimal values.
 One double colon may be used to indicate the appropriate number of zeros required to fill the undefined fields.

 destination-udp-port - The UDP port on which the collector is listening for sFlow streams.
 (Range: 1-65535)